Flat

 Install

-composer require pushword/flat-file
+composer require pushword/flat

 Configure (if needed)

-Globally under pushword_static_generator (in config/packages).
+Globally under pushword_flat (in config/packages).

-Or for multi-sites in config/package/pushword.yaml.
+Or for multi-sites in config/packages/pushword.yaml.

-flat_content_dir: content #default value
+flat_content_dir: content # default value

 Usage